DenisIzmaylov/pinkbox-react/README.md

 # pinkbox-react

-Basically is customized clone of the [red box](https://github.com/KeywordBrain/redbox-react) (aka red screen of death) renders an error in this “pretty” format:
+It's a customized clone of the [red box](https://github.com/KeywordBrain/redbox-react) (aka red screen of death) to display error in more quite color - pink.
+The component renders an error in this “pretty” format:

 <img src="http://i.imgur.com/WOSx9zR.png" alt="red screen of death" width="700" />